 Seller's Description:

 Near Fine in Very Good jacket.
-First edition, first printing.
+First American edition, first printing.
 Bound in publisher's original brown cloth stamped in gilt with red topstain.
 Near Fine with light sunning to spine and edges, pages toned.
 In a Very Good unclipped dust jacket, edge-worn and with several masking tape reinforcements to the verso.
 The classic dystopian novel that posited a nearly omnipotent totalitarian state essentially built from the ground up, rather than the top-down dictatorship of 1984.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.